Pedro L. Alonso: Current position

 Pedro L. Alonso is currently Professor of Global Health at the Faculty of Medicine and Health Science-Hospital Clinic, at the University of Barcelona.

 Publications and awards

 Pedro L. Alonso is included in the "top 20" list of most cited authors in the malaria field and also is on list of the 50 most influential people in the vaccines field.

-Throughout his career, he has published more than 350 articles and has received, among other awards, the Gran Cruz de la Orden Civil de Sanidad (Ministry of Health, Madrid, Spain), the Red Cross and Red Crescent Golden Medal (Barcelona, Spain), the Josep Trueta medal (Generalitat of Catalonia), the Balmis award (Ministry of Defense, Madrid, Spain), the Ronald Ross Medal (London School of Hygiene and Tropical Medicine, UK), the BBVA Foundation Frontiers of Knowledge Award (Spain), and the Carlos IV award (Royal National Academy of Medicine, Spain).
+Throughout his career, he has published more than 350 articles and has received, among other awards, the Grand Cross of the Civil Order of Health (Ministry of Health, Spain), the Red Cross and Red Crescent Golden Medal (Barcelona, Spain), the Josep Trueta medal (Generalitat of Catalonia, Spain), the Balmis award (Ministry of Defense, Spain), the Ronald Ross Medal (London School of Hygiene and Tropical Medicine, UK), the BBVA Foundation Frontiers of Knowledge Award (Spain), and the Carlos IV award (Royal National Academy of Medicine, Spain).
 He is an International Honorary Fellow of the American Society of Tropical Medicine and Hygiene.